Last updated: 2026-04-11

 Integration: URL-Based Transforms in HTML

-Prompt: > I want to use ViewCraft image transforms directly in my HTML templates without any SDK or JavaScript.
-My ViewCraft subdomain is YOUR_SUBDOMAIN and my images have been uploaded with known IDs.
+Prompt: > I want to use VIUCraft image transforms directly in my HTML templates without any SDK or JavaScript.
+My VIUCraft subdomain is YOUR_SUBDOMAIN and my images have been uploaded with known IDs.
 Show me how to: 1) Display a resized image: , 2) Use a

-What this does: Provides pure HTML patterns for using ViewCraft transforms without any build tools or JavaScript, using direct URL construction in standard HTML image elements.
+What this does: Provides pure HTML patterns for using VIUCraft transforms without any build tools or JavaScript, using direct URL construction in standard HTML image elements.

 Related docs: https://viucraft.com/docs/url-api